Shoong Family Chinese Cultural Center Programs

 About

-Shoong Family Chinese Cultural Center Programs offer Mandarin and Cantonese classes that include Chinese language learning in reading, writing, and conversation, along with Chinese reading and speaking skills.
-Children take part in dance class, singing, arts and crafts, Chinese calligraphy, storytelling, hands-on STEM innovation labs, STEM learning with Legos and math, and group activities such as playing games on the board and working on projects as a team.
-The programs also include basketball and other community sports programs, wellness programs, field trips and trips to the Oakland Museum of California for art, history, and science, getting exercise in the gym, and a Zoom-based Mandarin program with conversational practice and watching online videos.
+Shoong Family Chinese Cultural Center Programs offer Mandarin and Cantonese classes, Chinese language learning in reading, writing, and conversation, and a Zoom-based Mandarin program with conversational practice and group activities.
+Students can join dance class, singing, arts and crafts, Chinese calligraphy using brush and ink, storytelling, hands-on STEM innovation labs, STEM learning with Legos and math, and work with classmates on projects as a team.
+The programs also include community sports programs such as the East Bay Cardinals basketball program, other wellness and sports activities, play sports time, watching online videos, and field trips and trips to the Oakland Museum of California for art, history, and science, all held in tech-equipped classrooms and an auditorium used for events like the Class of 2024 graduation ceremony.

 • Ages: 5–14 years old

-• Schedule: Weekday after-school options, a weekend Saturday morning program, a 7-week summer day camp with half-day or full-day sessions, aftercare on Yu Ming school days, and a weekday remote learning class
+• Schedule: Weekday after-school, weekend Saturday morning, summer day camp with half-day or full-day options, aftercare on Yu Ming school days, and a weekday remote learning class, with semesters and summer sessions running between January and December 2026 and a 7-week summer camp

 • Ages: 5–14 years old

-• Schedule: Weekday after-school options, a weekend Saturday morning program, a 7-week summer day camp with half-day or full-day sessions, aftercare on Yu Ming school days, and a weekday remote learning class
+• Schedule: Weekday after-school, weekend Saturday morning, summer day camp with half-day or full-day options, aftercare on Yu Ming school days, and a weekday remote learning class, with semesters and summer sessions running between January and December 2026 and a 7-week summer camp

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.